Topological Superconducting States and Quasiparticle Transport on Kagome Lattice: MODEL

-where the sublattice indexes $\alpha,\alpha'=A,B,C$ are extended to $\alpha,\alpha'=1,2,\cdots ,11,12$ with the inclusion of CDW.
-We only consider the case where $\alpha$ and $\alpha'$ represent the nearest neighbor sublattices.
-Spin indices are denoted by $\sigma=\uparrow,\ \downarrow$, and the hopping $t$ is chosen to be isotropic, implying that we are studying the low-energy state (Appendix.\ref{App.A}).
+where the sublattice indexes $\alpha,\alpha'=A,B,C$ are extended to $\alpha,\alpha'=1,2,\cdots ,11,12$ with the inclusion of CDW. {$ \epsilon_{\alpha\alpha'l} $ is the Levi-Civita symbol.} We only consider the case where $\alpha$ and $\alpha'$ represent the nearest neighbor sublattices.
+Spin indices are denoted by $\sigma=\uparrow,\ \downarrow$, and the hopping $t$ is chosen to be isotropic, implying that we are studying the low-energy state (Appendix \ref{App.A}).
 For the sake of simplicity, we choose $t=1$ as energy unit throughout the paper, and $\mu$ represents the chemical potential.

+{ $ A\mathrm{V_3Sb_5} $ exhibits a CDW that can be classified into two types: in-plane CDW, and out-of-plane CDW that also known as $ c $-axis modulation.
+The $ 2\times 2 $ modulation of the CDW has been verified by several experiments \cite{Jiang2021Unconventional, Zhao2021Cascade, Liang2021Three, Chen2021Roton, Li2022Rotation, Uykur2021Low, Wang2021Electronic, mielke2021timereversal, Wang2021Charge}.
+Muon spin spectroscopy has detected a magnetic response of the chiral charge order, indicating time-reversal symmetry breaking (TRSB) \cite{Jiang2021Unconventional}.
+It has been confirmed by other experiments \cite{Li2022Rotation, Shumiya2021Intrinsic, Wang2021Electronic, mielke2021timereversal, yu2021evidence}.
+Several theories have attempted to explain the origin of TRSB, with the chiral flux phase (CFP) being the most successful in carrying nontrivial topology and naturally explaining TRSB \cite{Feng2021Chiral}.
+Since we are considering the quasi-two-dimensional properties of the kagome lattice, we take the $ 2\times 2 $ modulation into account only. }

+{ Before we begin the analysis of the model, we have to emphasize that the different origins of the CDW might lead to different physics and, consequently, different models.
+There are some experiments that point out that CDW might be related to the displacement of atoms \cite{ptok2021dynamical}.
+Many studies have observed the CDW transition in the $\mathrm{AV_3Sb_5 (A=K, Rb, Cs)}$ system \cite{ortiz2020cs, Ortiz2021Superconductivity, Yin2021Superconductivity}, with the indicator being a change in specific heat.
+This characteristic highlights the significant contribution of the electronic structural phase transition.
+What’s more, our paper primarily explores the relationship between the system’s topological properties and transport properties, the breaking of time-reversal symmetry, as one of the most critical concepts in topological physics, should be considered.
+Therefore we choose the chiral flux phase model to describe the CDW in the system.}

-The $2\times2$ modulation charge order results in an enlarged unit cell that is four times larger than the previous one, while the Brillouin zone shrinks by 1/4 (as shown in Fig.\ref{fig.BZ}).
-Several theories have been proposed to explain the properties of the $2\times2$ CDW, including those presented in Refs.\cite{Denner2021Analysis, Feng2021Chiral, Miao2021Geometry, Feng2021Low}.
-Among them, the CFP model (shown in Fig.\ref{fig.lattice_structure}) is the most convincing model for capturing the chiral CDW characteristic, which has been confirmed by muon spin spectroscopy measurements \cite{Jiang2021Unconventional}.
+The $2\times2$ modulation charge order results in an enlarged unit cell that is four times larger than the previous one, while the Brillouin zone shrinks by 1/4 [as shown in Fig.\ref{fig.BZ}].
+Several theories tried to explain the properties of the $2\times2$ CDW, including those presented in Refs. \cite{Denner2021Analysis, Feng2021Chiral, Miao2021Geometry, Feng2021Low}.
+Among them, the CFP model (shown in Fig.\ref{fig.lattice_structure}) is the most convinc- ing model for capturing the chiral CDW characteristic, which has been confirmed by muon spin spectroscopy measurements \cite{Jiang2021Unconventional}.
 The CFP Hamiltonian can be expressed in real space as \cite{Feng2021Chiral}